-Exhibit—Lawyers without Rights: Jewish Lawyers in Germany under the Third Reich-NOW SHOWING THROUGH MAY 2021
+Exhibit—Lawyers without Rights: Jewish Lawyers in Germany under the Third Reich-NOW SHOWING UNTIL SEPTEMBER 1, 2021

 To make a reservation, email Library Director Gail Wechsler at firstname.lastname@example.org.
 Or call 314-622-4470.
 Reservations will be taken for Monday-Friday between 9 AM and 4 PM.